-A title is the evidence or right, a person has to the ownership and possession of land.
+A title is the evidence or right a person has to the ownership and possession of land.
 A defect in the title can be any legal right held by someone other than the owner to claim property or make demands on the owner of that property.

 When purchasing a home, instead of purchasing the actual building or land, you actually are purchasing the title to the property.
-After you buy a home, you are given a title to the property which gives you full legal ownership.
-But…sometimes there can be a defect in title or a hidden mistake in a prior deed, will, mortgage, etc., that may give someone else a valid legal claim against your property.
+After you buy a home, you are given a title to the property, which gives you full legal ownership.
+However, there can sometimes be a defect in title or a hidden mistake in a prior deed, will, mortgage, etc., that may give someone else a valid legal claim against your property.
 In short, title insurance is protection against loss if a covered defect is found in your title.

-Depending on your policy, coverage typically protects against certain “hidden risks” like these:
+Depending on your policy, coverage typically protects against certain hidden risks like these: